Magic-Solutions/MRI-Super-Resolution/README.md

 # MRI-Super-Resolution

-This repository contains code, data, and utilities for performing super-resolution on MRI images, specifically focused on improving the resolution from 3T to 7T MRI scans.
-The project leverages diffusion models and other machine learning techniques.
+This repository focuses on enhancing the resolution from 1.5T to 3T MRI scans.
+By leveraging diffusion models, low-resolution MRI scans are upgraded to high-resolution images, enabling clearer, more detailed visualizations for medical imaging.

 <table>
   <tr>